 In the US and elsewhere, masks for use by medical staff must meet certain requirements for air filtration and be certified against relevant government standards.
 Accredited masks are certified as N95, KN95, and FFP3 in the US, China, and the UK, respectively.

 While there is no international legislation surrounding the coding of medical grade face masks, as with any device used within a medical setting, manufacturers must ensure that their masks are coded in line with individuals regulations governed by the countries in which a product is used and sold.
 Often this will include requirements for labeling with the relevant certification or national standard number.

 At the beginning of the pandemic, as all but essential factories and production plants across the EU were forced to close down, manufacturers across the regions may have found themselves hard pushed to continue production, without continued support from partners in other industries.
 Domino and our partners and distributors across Europe have fought hard to continue production and supply of essential services for customers producing critical products during this time.

-In the next section, we will take a look at how some of our Digital Printing customers are helping out companies diversifying their product line and utilising existing stock and production equipment to help meet increasing demand for hand sanitiser.
+In the next section, we will take a look at how some of our Digital Printing customers are helping out companies diversifying their product line and utilizing existing stock and production equipment to help meet increasing demand for hand sanitizer.

-In the US, Domino customers have been working to fulfil urgent requests from customers who have diversified their production lines to help meet the increasing demand for hand sanitiser.
+In the US, Domino customers have been working to fulfil urgent requests from customers who have diversified their production lines to help meet the increasing demand for hand sanitizer.